 How to find trusted health information.
-When searching for health information ask yourself the following questions.
+When searching for health information ask yourself these questions.
 They will help you decide if the information can be trusted.

 Does it have the PIF TICK?

-The PIF TICK lets you know health information has been produced in a way which meets our 10 key steps.
+The PIF TICK lets you know health information has been produced to meet 10 key steps.
 These include that it is evidence based and easy to use.

 Is there a date?